Developing College Readiness

 When a student takes the AP exam in May, students who earn a score of 3 or higher on an AP Exam outperform non-AP students in college: they earn more credits, get higher grades, are more likely to return to college for a second year, and are more likely to earn a degree.

-WISD strongly believes that Pre-AP, AP and Dual Credit courses provide enhanced academic opportunities for all students; the district also recognizes students may struggle academically.
+WISD strongly believes that Pre-AP, AP, and Dual Credit courses provide enhanced academic opportunities for all students; the district also recognizes students may struggle academically.
 WISD encourages students and parents to monitor grades closely during the grading periods.
 If a student begins to struggle, it is encouraged that a parent/teacher conference is scheduled to create strategies to be implemented over a period of time that will aid in the student's success.

 Planning for College